-Taj Mahal Remains Shut, Delhi Monuments Open: What Should I Know?
+Taj Mahal & Agra Fort Reopens Today: What Should I Know?

 So, what are the monuments that are opening?
 What precautions must you take if you are visiting a monument?

-So, what are the monuments that are opening?
+So, what are the other monuments that are reopening?
 What precautions must you take if you are visiting a monument?
 Here's all you need to know.

 Some popular monuments that will open are: